alexhe/gautomator/README.md

 # How to

-1) get a Go compiler
+* grab a Go compiler from https://golang.org
-2) go get github.com/owulveryck/flue
+* go get github.com/owulveryck/flue

 # tests and developement